mace-akkari/OandX/README.md

-A React project of the game 0's and X's
+A React project of the game noughts and crosses.
+Once completed, it will be deployed and hosted on AWS.